Michigan State University College of Osteopathic Medicine

 Additional Locations: Clinton Township, MI; Detroit, MI

 The Michigan State University College of Osteopathic Medicine (MSUCOM) offers a friendly atmosphere combined with access to the resources of a Big 10 campus, a major metropolitan area hospital complex and a suburban campus located within a 20-mile radius of seven hospitals.
-Our Statewide Campus System includes more than 25 base hospitals located throughout the state of Michigan where students complete their clinical rotations.
+Our Statewide Campus System includes 24 base hospitals located throughout the state of Michigan where students complete their clinical rotations.

 Two suburban settings in East Lansing, MI, and Clinton Township, MI, and one urban setting in Detroit, MI.

 Year founded: 1969

 Type: Public, non-profit